nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

 I remember looking at a sign at the top of a building, thinking, there's no way anyone can ever learn this language.
 At that time, characters to me just looked like amorphous, unintellible square shaped scribbles.
 There was no logic to it.
 <br/>

 But at the end of six months, I was able to have basic conversations, verbally and written (typing... handwriting is a different story), and could travel alone with no problem.
 I started without any structure, a raft at sea, and I eventually made it to dry land.
 But you don't have to be a raft.
-What I'm going to share here is how to build yourself a sturdy ship so your voyage to fluency can get off to as smooth as start as possible, and be robust enough to weather any storms that may get in its way later on.
+What I'm going to share here is how to build yourself a sturdy ship so your voyage to fluency can get off to as smooth a start as possible, and be robust enough to weather any storms that may get in its way later on.
 <br/>

 Learning Chinese for someone who speaks a latin or germanic rooted language (i.e. English, Spanish, French, etc) is very difficult because it requires a different mindset.
 Here, I'll introduce some important concepts which I think will get you into that mindset.
 Keep in mind that this is not intended to be a *LESSON*, but just a compilation of tips and examples to get your head in gear for the ride.